What is DSM-5 Video Game Addiction?

 The American Psychiatric Association’s findings and research on Internet Gaming Disorder focus heavily on the use of the Internet, describing it as “an inescapable part of many people’s lives”.
 Recent studies and research focus on the preoccupation that many Internet users have with online games.
 It’s been noted that gamers tend to play compulsively.
 Gaming impacts their lives negatively as they neglect other interests to the point of distress or impairment.
 Findings also conclude that this condition prevents individuals from prospering both professionally and personally.

+Many gamers on platforms such as Reddit wonder how to identify their gaming addiction.
 DSM-5 acknowledges that some gamers actually experience withdrawal symptoms when they lose access to their game of choice.
 Many studies and findings refer to young male gamers and evidence collected in Asian countries.
 Studies show that gaming triggers pathways in the brain the same way, and with the same intensity, as drugs or alcohol affect an addict’s brain.
 This neurological response elicits feelings of pleasure and reward, which can develop into addictive behaviors.

 It’s important to note that these findings and the information included in Section III of the DSM-5 focuses specifically on Internet gaming and do not include online gambling, social media, or the general use of the Internet.